-Set up and configure Pi-Hole for network-wide ad blocking
+Set up Pi-Hole for network-wide ad blocking and Unbound for recursive DNS

-Last updated on
+updated

 Sections

-1. Pre-Requisites and Preparations
+1. Pre-Requisites and Caveats

-2. Installing Pi-Hole bare metal
+2. Installing Pi-Hole

-4. Configuring DNS
+5. Configuring DNS

-5. Using adlists to block domains
+6. Using adlists to block domains

-6. Advanced DNS settings
+7. Advanced DNS settings

-7. Further steps
+8. Further steps

-8. Reference
+9. Reference

-Pre-Requisites and Preparations
+Pre-Requisites and Caveats

-Before anything, make sure the machine you’re installing Pi-Hole on has a static IP, the installer will bug you about this too.
-Also, Pi-Hole will run a web server at ports 80 and 443, for serving the web UI page, so make sure no other web server like Apache or NGinx is running.
+Also, Pi-Hole will run a web server at port 80, for serving the web UI page, so make sure no other web server like Apache or NGinx is running.

-Also, when installing Pi-Hole on Ubuntu you may get an error message along the lines of this:
+When installing Pi-Hole on Ubuntu you may get an error message along the lines of this:

 Error starting userland proxy: listen tcp4 0.0.0.0:53: bind: address already in use

 This is because Pi-Hole includes dnsmasq which binds to port 53, but Ubuntu by default uses systemd-resolved on that port.
 If this happens, you’ll need to disable systemd-resolved prior to installing Pi-Hole.
-Do this:

 sudo systemctl stop systemd-resolved